 Notification--The Financial Aid Office will notify any student qualifying for financial assistance who does not meet minimum satisfactory progress and is being terminated from aid.
-Following the spring semester, notices will be sent to the most recent permanent address supplied to the registrar by the student and such notices are considered delivered.
+Following the spring semester, notices will be sent electronically to the student's Albion e-mail account and any other e-mail on record with the registrar, and such notices will be considered delivered.

 Regaining Eligibility--A student who has insufficient units to qualify for aid may be considered eligible for aid only when enough units, including incomplete courses, have been completed to make up the unit shortage.
 Unit credit may be transferred in, but G.P.A. will be affected only by courses taken at Albion College.
 The academic year will be considered to commence with the first day of classes of the fall semester and continue to the first day of classes the following fall, thus allowing the possibility of reinstatement of aid eligibility over the summer term.
 If a student had mitigating circumstances that prohibited him/her from meeting the standards, the student may submit an appeal.
 Appeals must be made in writing to the Financial Aid Office, and they will be reviewed by the Appeals Committee prior to the start of the semester in which reinstatement of financial aid eligibility is requested.
 Examples of mitigating circumstances include: illness, change of major, unexpected hardships and death in the immediate family.

 Academic Withdrawal--See the Academic Regulations section of this catalog for academic status and withdrawal information.

 Academic scholarships are renewable annually provided students maintain the required yearly grade-point average and are in good personal standing with the College.